Admissions documentation requirements

 - Non-citizens/foreign nationals must show evidence that they have applied to the Department of Home Affairs to legalise their stay in the country.
 If they cannot do so, the School will advise them to acquire the necessary documentation.
 The pupil will be temporarily admitted to the school.

 - Parent ID Document or Passport copies

 - Proof of payment for the application fee

 - All teaching and learning in Grades 4-12 proceeds on the expectation that ICT is fully integrated into classroom and homework activities.
 In order to ensure the best IT support and network security, only recommended laptops, purchased through the school, are connected to the school’s IT systems and all new pupils are expected to purchase laptops from the school.
-The laptop price and models vary, and the costing of various options is emailed to the parents.
-For more details please contact Accounts Reception on email@example.com
+The laptop price and models vary, and information pertaining to the costings and ordering process is available through the Brescia House School Parent Portal.

 The following regulations apply to foreign learners in South Africa: